erunion/mill/docs/reference-api-capability.md

 ---
-layout: default
+id: api-capability
 title: "@api-capability"
-permalink: /reference/api-capability
----

-# @api-capability
 ---

 This defines a required capability in your API that the developer's application needs to possess in order to execute the resource action, or get the representation field in the endpoint response.

 ## Syntax
 ```php